Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 * 2. Know the Limitations of the IW Module
 * 3. Understanding the Islandora Simple Text content model
 * 4. Creating and configuring a new Islandora Webform
-  * 4b.
-Creating and configuring a new Islandora Webform
+* 5. Configuring the Islandora Webform module’s XML form
 * 5. Enabling webforms on only certain objects
+* 6. Creating and configuring a new Islandora Webform
-* 6. DHi @hamilton (local customizations)
+* 7. DHi @hamilton (local customizations)

 ***